"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Adrienne Owen Family Endowed Scholarship Fund

-During her life, Adrienne Owen was passionate about the arts.
-First as a sculptor, later as an Art Therapist and lastly as a board member and patron to performing arts institutions.
-In keeping with this spirit, The Adrienne Owen Family Endowed Scholarship Fund will provide financial aid for a Friends Seminary student who is interested in and/or gifted in the performing or visual arts.
+During her life, Adrienne Owen was passionate about the arts, first as a sculptor, later as an art therapist and lastly as a board member and patron to performing arts institutions.
+In keeping with this spirit, The Adrienne Owen Family Endowed Scholarship Fund provides financial aid for a Friends Seminary student who is interested in and/or gifted in the performing or visual arts.

 Anna Green Fund